Google Is Latest Company To Ditch Headphone Jack In Its Newest Smartphones - Slashdot

 100% yes.
 Although I am not happy with lack of SD cards, I can handle that if a reasonable storage size is available, 64+GB.
 I am never happy with a non-swappable battery, but it seems that is beating a dead horse.
 Certainly also unhappy that wireless charging is so rare.
 Other unhappiness- lack of NFC, thinness instead of battery size, pixel density instead of brightness and efficiency, huge screen instead of portability.

+and the killer of it all is that stuff is cheap, go to a conference, you end up with a entire bag of cables, chargers, headphones, battery packs and all sorts of other junk

+... and yet companies want me to pay out the nose for a dongle I use 4 times a year and will loose after

 No headphone jack, no replaceable battery...
-(Score:2)
+(Score:4, Insightful)

 No SD slot, and likely no Miracast.